 Note that each of these bios was written by Adam so he could gush about some of his favorite people.

 Ever since introducing the Hall of wWAR in March of 2011, Adam Darowski has been obsessed with the idea of the Hall of Stats.
-A web designer and developer by day for PatientsLikeMe, he researches, writes, designs, and codes about baseball in his spare time (and for such sites as High Heat Stats and Beyond the Box Score).
+A front-end designer by day for HubSpot, he researches, writes, designs, and codes about baseball in his spare time (and for such sites as High Heat Stats and Beyond the Box Score).
 Adam lives in Massachusetts with his wife and three young children.
 He tweets about baseball at @baseballtwit and everything else at @adarowski.
 He also runs the Hall of Stats Twitter account at @hallofstats.

 A former co-worker of Adam’s at PatientsLikeMe, Jeffrey is currently a Rails developer for Terrible Labs.
 Adam and Jeffrey previously collaborated on the Red Sox Hall of wWAR, a Baseball Hack Day project.
 Jeffrey is simply the Babe Ruth of Rails developers.
 There is nobody better.
 You can follow Jeffrey on Twitter at @semanticart.